 However, responsible taxation practices extend beyond appropriate usage of OFCs, hence the need to take a more holistic approach and constantly revise these guidelines and commitments.
-Therefore, the working group is now in the process of developing a set of principles to be endorsed by EDFI members for their approach to responsible tax practices.
+Therefore, the working group has developed a set of principles that have been endorsed by EDFI members for their approach to responsible tax practices.
 These principles have been finalised and adopted in May 2018.
 You can download them here.

 Donors and DFIs, including all the institutions in the Private Sector Roundtable, share a goal to mobilise more private capital towards developmental priorities.
 Scaling up the use of blended finance in the private sector – the strategic use of concessional finance along DFI and commercial investment – has now become a key driver in pursuit of the SDGs.

 The private sector development institutions adopted a set of five principles for the use of blended finance in 2013: additionality, crowding-in, commercial sustainability, reinforcing markets, and promoting high standards.
 These principles have been enhanced with more detailed guidelines in 2017 developed by the DFI Working Group on Blended Concessional Finance for Private Sector Operations.
 They include how to promote commercially sustainable solutions using minimum concessionality.
 They also state the need for high social, environmental, and governance standards.
 The working group also agreed to exchange best practices, pilot a data-gathering exercise, and examine case studies to support the development of these enhanced principles.
 Other institutions are welcome and encouraged to join these efforts.